yusufozgur/Modelling-Erythrocyte-Central-Metabolism/main.typ

 #figure(
   image("img/rb_fit_plot.png", width: 30em),
   caption: [Parameter estimation step is repeated to test robustness and parameter identifiability.
 Black circles represent the target experimental values, and the colored dots represent different parameter sets fitted.
-ATP and ADP steady state concentratios were the main hurdles for fitting.]
+ATP and ADP steady state concentratios were the main hurdles for fitting.], ) <10_parest>
-) <10_parest>